 We have an extensive number of oral histories recorded by our secretary, Sue Chaplin, and edited by Diz Minnit.
-In time, we hope to create audio CDs of these to make it easy to access them.
-In the meantime, to listen to extracts from some of our oral history files, click on the files below.
+To listen to extracts, click on the files below.

 Seething Mass of Rats, Chris Holden; Stone Hill bomber crash, Cliff Cheshire; Willow Branch Fences, David Midwinter;

 Bombs Under Sheaves, Cliff Cheshire; Last Man out of the Wheatsheaf, Chris Holden; WW2 Tank in a Pond, David Midwinter;

 Relaxed Village Life, David Midwinter; Spider Tattam & the Tattams, Chris Holden; Ted Anstiss and his bowler